ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Sprint 2 : Start building front-end and design back-end (08.03.21-15.03.21)
 ___

 The aim of this sprint was to get something built and pushed onto GitHub.
-We decided to build four games and assigned two of those games to different team members.
+From previous weeks, we had decided to build four games.
+We assigned two of those games to team members.
 We also discussed how our stakeholder stories and agreed that their feedback would inform the development lifecycle.
 We had created four stakeholders all of whom would, when appropriate, give feedback on newly implemented features.
 This was, we felt, a sensible approach since it meant that we'd be putting the needs of the stakeholders first, which would ensure that the product would be something the end-users and other stakeholders would like and enjoy using.
 During this sprint, we agreed that we should build something for the end-users as a number one priority.
 As such, by the end of this sprint we want to have something to show our end-users, to find any problems or issues they might encounter when using the product and thereby follow the agile methodology.

 ### Key points